pranav-raju-dev/Chat-bot/README.md

 ```
 2. Run the Scraping and Cleaning Scripts:
 - Run node server/scrape.js to scrape the data and save it to scraped_data.json.
-- Run node server/clean.js to clean the data and save it to cleaned_data.json.
 3. Start the Server:
 - Run npm start to start the Express server.
 4. Open the UI: